walterrowe/magick-frames/README.md

 1. The Export Recipe exports your selected images to your designated folder
 1. The Export Recipe passes each output filename to the droplet named in "Open with"
-1. The droplet passes the correct options and output filename to the frame\_it shell script
+1. The droplet passes the correct options and output filename to the “frame\_it” shell script
-1. The frame\_it shell script decorates your output file using the chosen frame\_it options
+1. The “frame\_it” shell script decorates your output file using the chosen “frame\_it” options

 This process may seem complicated, but it works quickly and invisibly.
-Open your output folder in Finder icon view before you export, watch as the exported files appear in the folder, and then notice the previews change as they are decorated by frame\_it.
+Open your output folder in Finder icon view before you export, watch as the exported files appear in the folder, and then notice the previews change as they are decorated by “frame\_it”.

 ## At The Command Line